Criminology and Criminal Justice

 Applicants must formally be admitted to the program by the Criminology and Criminal Justice Graduate Program Director.

 Course Code Course Title Credit Hours CRM 701 Criminal Justice Policy 3 hrs CRM 705 Applied Research in Criminal Justice 3 hrs CRM 715 Leadership and Management in Criminal Justice 3 hrs CRM 720 Crime Theory and Policy 3 hrs CRM 798 Thesis I 3 hrs CRM 799 Thesis II 3 hrs

 - Electives.
-Nine hours including a minimum of three hours taken from remaining CRM graduate-level courses.
+Twelve hours including a minimum of six hours taken from remaining CRM graduate-level courses.
 Courses outside CRM must be approved by the student's advisor.